 Returning to the United States, she completed apprenticeships with many admired Western herbalists, including Rosemary Gladstar, Carolyn Whitford, and George D’Arcy, founder of the Florida School of Holistic Living.
 Her interest in nature-based living inspired her to relocate to a primitive camp along the Econlockhatchee River, to develop a deeper intimacy in her relationship with Florida’s plant medicines.
 Continuing her studies, Emily completed advanced studies including teacher training and a residential internship with her mentor, Rosemary Gladstar, at her home and education center, Sage Mountain, in Vermont.
 Emily continues her studies of the healing traditions of Central and South America to this day, traveling regularly to gather knowledge of plant medicine from the tropics to bring back to her home state of Florida, where her efforts restore the bioregion’s melting-pot-apothecary into modern herbal practice.

 Emily is a frequently published author whose articles have appeared in Natural Awakenings, Orlando Weekly, Orlando Sentinel’s A Better You, and as Gardening Columnist for Edible Orlando.
-An archive of her writings can be found at this website.
+An archive of her writings can be found at this link.

 Venues such as the Winter Park Public Library, Orange County Public Library, University of Central Florida, Florida Native Plant Society, Winter Park Harvest Festival, Winter Park Garden Club, New England Women’s Herbal Conference, and Southeast Women’s Herbal Conference, International Herb Symposium (2015), and Medicines from the Edge (2015) have welcomed Emily’s teachings.
 She currently lectures throughout Florida and the United States to groups, organizations, garden clubs, and schools.

 In the early 2000s, Emily traveled extensively throughout the US, Central America, and Western Europe, teaching environmental and social justice on behalf of several international NGOs.
 She also helped establish two non-profit organizations during her collegiate career that remain thriving today.
 In 2004, Emily launched her product line, Orenda Herbal, to provide her community with quality herbal preparations formulated with organic and locally grown ingredients.